cjeller1592/WriteasAPI/README.md

 collection = c.createCollection('collectionalias', 'My Cool Blog')

 # This will return the collection's data
-# Keep the collection's alias at hand: it will serve as the token for doing cool stuff with our collection
+# Keep the collection's alias at hand: it will be a token for making requests with the collection
 ```

 _Retrieving a Collection:_